The Mystical Theology Network aims to hold annual academic conferences. Our

 ability to run these is contingent on funding.
 We are currently

 applying for a number of grants.
-The next conference will be held in Dublin in January 2013.
+The next conference will be held in Liverpool in July 2014.

 - There is currently no established academic forum for